 We’re partnering with AllCare in their effort to provide no-cost training for preschool and elementary school teachers in the PAX Good Behavior Game, a highly effective and fun way to teach students who have experienced trauma the skills needed to self-regulate.
 The game is an evidenced-based tool, developed over the past decade plus, and introduced to our region by the Phoenix/Talent School District in 2016.
 In just over 3 months of using the Good Behavior Game in their first grade classes, the district has seen classroom disruptions decrease by an average of 66%.

-Thus far, AllCare has funded the training for over 400 educators in our region, and the PAX Good Behavior Game is being used by several districts in our region.
+Thus far, AllCare has funded the training for over 500 educators in our region, and the PAX Good Behavior Game is being used by almost all districts in our region.
 For more information on PAX, visit their website at http://goodbehaviorgame.org